telyn/the-insecure-proxy/README.md

 The second rule is the one which rewrites all TCP traffic bound for any other IP to be bound for the proxy server.

+# Never-before Asked Questions

+## Why the rust rewrite?

+* I want to learn rust
+* The ruby version slurped up as much ram as the largest file you downloaded and never seems to let go.